T-vK/tvoip/README.md

 - [x] Pipe a microphone input stream over the network into another node process and pipe it from there to a speaker
 - [x] The above + the other way around (send+receive audio on both nodes at the same time)
 - [x] Allow connecter to reconnect to listener, after connector disconnected or crashed.
-- [ ] Allow connecter to reconnect to listener, after listener disconnected or crashed.
+- [x] Allow connecter to reconnect to listener, after listener disconnected or crashed.
 (Untested)
+- [x] Test it on Linux
+- [ ] Test it on Mac OS X (can't; don't own a device)
+- [ ] Test it on Windows

+On Linux it should work fine.
+At least for me it does.

 ## Description
 tvoip is a simple terminal-based P2P VoIP application.
 Unlike Skype or similar applications: